avuorinen/avuorinen.github.io/_posts/2016-01-24-cmake-basics.md

 ### Install

-Long story short, this command allows set output directory for CMake project.
+Long story short this command allows set install process for the CMake project.
+In this case it's used to set output directory.

 <small>
   <code>